Okay, solopreneurs and small business owners – we know you’re busy. Like, busy-busy.

 Funny stuff – that’s not at the expense of others, of course – is almost always a worthwhile share on social media.
 Search on YouTube for a funny video, or find a photo or GIF that cracks you up.
 Here’s a great example:

 7. Ask questions.
 Get curious about your community and your industry!
 It doesn’t have to be about your work – focus on getting to know who you are connected with on your social media profiles.
+Ask some fun social media questions!

 What are their thoughts about current affairs?
 What are they doing this weekend?
 How do they manage family and work life?
 What books are on their nightstands or e-readers?

 As an added bonus, asking questions can inspire many interesting topics to talk about in future posts!
+Questions for social media engagement are a great way to get inspiration from your community.

 8. Witty musings.
 You know those strange and lovely things that happen to us in life?
 Like that time that guy took up three seats on the train for his phone, briefcase, and shoes so unashamedly that you weren’t even mad.
 Or that time a butterfly landed perfectly on your window the moment you were thinking about something special.
 Or that morning the barista drew Cookie Monster’s face in your latte.